DiamondLightSource/pythonSoftIOC/docs/reference/api.rst

     ..  function:: configure(directory, name, save_period=30, timestamped_backups=True, enabled=True)

-        Used to set the location of backup files.
+        Used to configure settings for Autosave.
         Backups are disabled by default unless this method is called.
 It must be called prior to :func:`~softioc.builder.LoadDatabase`.